How will I be greeted and how should I greet those I meet before and after services?

 What happens after the Friday evening service?

 If Rabbi Cantor Kaplan conducts the service, at the conclusion of Shabbat worship, refreshments are served.
 On Friday evening, this gathering is called an Oneg Shabbat, which literally means “the joy of the Sabbath.”
 Everyone is welcome to attend and enjoy the Oneg, both members and visitors.

 What is the raised area in the sanctuary called?
 What ritual objects should I be aware of?

-The raised area either in the center of the sanctuary, where services are conducted, is called the bimah.
+The raised area at the front of the sanctuary, where services are conducted, is called the bimah.
 On the bimah is the most sacred place in the sanctuary, the Aron HaKodesh or holy ark, which houses the Torah scrolls.
 Above and in front of the ark hangs the ner tamid or eternal light, which burns constantly as a reminder of God’s Eternal Presence.

 – from An Introduction to Reform Sanctuary Customs – Union for Reform Judaism brochure